tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 * Guaranteed Delivery: ack on librdkafka success
 * Circuit Breaker: none

-The Kafka offramp connects sends events to a Kafka topics.
+The Kafka offramp connects sends events to Kafka topics.
 It uses librdkafka to handle connections and can use the full set of [librdkaka configuration options](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

 The default [codec](codecs.md#json) is `json`.